 At Laptop Mag, we test tons of peripherals, which is why we're experts on the best USB Type-C hubs.
-With a single USB Type-C hub, you can add USB Type-A ports, HDMI outputs, Ethernet jacks and SD memory readers to even some of the best laptops or best chromebooks that have forsaken larger ports.
+With a single USB Type-C hub, you can add USB Type-A ports, HDMI inputs, Ethernet jacks, and SD memory readers to some of the best laptops or best Chromebooks that have forsaken larger ports.

 What is the best USB Type-C hub?